Definition of Bookkeeper

-The bookkeeper's work is usually overseen by an accountant and/or the small business owner.
+A bookkeeper's work is often reviewed by an accountant and/or the small business owner.

 The qualifications of a bookkeeper include business sense, attention to detail, speed, accuracy, ability to adapt to changes in technology, understanding of debits and credits, and a general understanding of financial statements.

 Things that Bookkeepers Do

 At small companies bookkeepers may be involved in the following activities:

 - Processing vendors' invoices

 - Billing and following up on accounts receivable

 - Managing cash